Best Alternatives to Satellite TV and Cable

 Of course we had to buy the antenna and the cable, but it was only a fraction of what we were paying for one month of our satellite package.

-With the antenna you’ll get your local news and weather, plus the major network TV programming.
+We get local news and weather, plus the major network TV programming.
 If you’re worried about being cut off from the world if you get rid of your cable or satellite, it doesn’t have to be that way!

 Setting Up the Clearstream 2 HDTV Antenna is Super Easy!